 On an annualized, net of fees basis, long term investment performance is expected to equal or exceed the benchmark to ensure appropriate growth of corpus and cover the CDMF’s distribution requirements.

 Additional performance details are provided in the quarterly performance report.

 What are the fees?

 The CDMF’s Investment Committee collaborating with the Audit and Governance Committee continuously monitors fees, in conjunction with portfolio size and performance.
-The current administration fee charged by the CDMF and applied to funds is 1% annually.
 The goal of the fee policy is to ensure attractive and fair administration costs while leveraging the entire portfolio value.

 Unitized Accounting – pooling of investments

 The CDMF’s investment portfolio is unitized thereby enabling contributions to be pooled (like a mutual fund) for the purpose of gaining economies of scale in investing and administration and achieving greater cost efficiencies.

 From an administration standpoint, a unitized accounting system accounts for each donor’s contribution within the CDMF’s overall portfolio on the basis of units (or shares).
 Each contribution receives units representing its proportionate share of the portfolio.
 Units are valued monthly to adjust for income earned by the underlying securities held in the portfolio as well as changes in market value.